craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ###### REQ: 1EXP
 ###### W+2 AP
 ###### USE: Ranged Weapon
-''
+'Physics can be a fickle law, but when bent just right, a shot can kill two people while looking like a full miss.'

 Target two creatures within your Weapon Range that are within 15' of each other and establish Line of Sight on both.
-Make one Attack Roll with advantage.
-Use this Roll to hit against both targets' Reflex.
+Make one Attack Roll against both targets' Reflex.

 If you hit either target, you deal your Weapon Damage as normal to that target.